|

 Mathematics, and Computer Science.
 Dr. Ray joined the

-Pennsylvania State University in July 1985, and is currently a
+Pennsylvania State University in July 1985, and is currently a University

-of Electrical Engineering.
 Prior to joining Penn State, Dr. Ray held research and academic

 positions at Massachusetts Institute of Technology and Carnegie-Mellon